 - For someone over 18 to buy a child over 16 beer, wine or cider if they are eating a table meal together in licensed premises.

-- For a child aged five to 17 to drink alcohol at home or on other private premises.
+- For a child aged five to 16 to drink alcohol at home or on other private premises.
+This does not mean it is recommended.
+We strongly advise an alcohol-free childhood, as recommended by the Chief Medical Officers.

 For more information visit our page on buying alcohol.